charlesxu90/MinimumSpanningTree/README.md

 To run the all the graph with selected V and E number, first comment out the line in file inputVE.txt.
 Then run with the code below: java -Xmx10g MinSpanTree

-You may need to change the route of the input file: inputVE.txt in the code
+You may need to change the route of the input file: inputVE.txt in the code.

+Copy right by Xiaopeng Xu.
+E-mail: charlesxu90@gmail.com